Renegade (Arcade)

 - ROM TEST

-- BACK TEST — Scrolls through the backgrounds of the last stage.
+- BACK TEST — Scrolls through the backgrounds of Stage 4.

-- MIX TEST — Diagonally scrolls a wall of Kunio sprites.
+- MIX TEST — Diagonally scrolls a wall of Kunio sprites (they look somewhat glitched in the US version).

-- SOUND TEST — Briefly plays through the music and sound effects.
+- SOUND TEST — Briefly plays through some of the music and sound effects.

 - FLIP TEST — Flips the screen vertically.